 The primary government consists of all funds, departments, boards and agencies that are not legally separate from the Township.
-The Township provides general government services, maintenance of Township roads and bridges, fire protection and emergency medical services, and cemetery maintenance.
+The Township provides general government services, fire protection, maintenance of Township roads and bridges, and cemetery maintenance.
 Police protection is provided by the Licking County Sheriff's Department.